‘Luna’ Named for the Goddess of the Moon

 Hardiness Our trials have ‘Luna’ hardy in zone 7 and 8.
 It's widely reported to handle temperatures below 0 degrees, but not the ideal tree for high heat / high humidity regions.

 Getting Started This Eucalyptus is adaptable to a wide variety of climates, but does best in a cool and dry environment.
 Great selection for Mid-Atlantic and Northern States.

 Size Easy to control and responds well to pruning.
 All grown up 'Luna' could reach 25’.

 Leaf The outstanding feature of this species is the circular leaves, which completely encircle the stem, as the stem passes through the center of each leaf and out the other end!
-Takes on shades of lavender and blue.
+Takes on shades of lavender and blue and has a strong minty fragrance.

 Trunk & Bark Smooth, bronze-grey, or white-green in color.